Generation gap: History

+John Protzko and Jonathan Schooler report that since 624 BC people have complained about the decline of the present generation of youth compared to earlier generations.
+They call this the "kids these days effect".

 Early sociologists such as Karl Mannheim noted differences across generations in how the youth transits into adulthood, and studied the ways in which generations separate themselves from one another, in the home and in social situations and areas (such as churches, clubs, senior centers, and youth centers).

-The sociological theory of a generation gap first came to light in the 1960s, when the younger generation (later known as baby boomers) seemed to go against everything their parents had previously believed in terms of music, values, governmental and political views as well as cultural tastes.
+The sociological theory of a generation gap first came to light in the 1960s, when the younger generation (later known as baby boomers) seemed to go against everything their parents had previously believed in terms of music, values, government and political views as well as cultural tastes.
 Sociologists now refer to the "generation gap" as "institutional age segregation".
 Usually, when any of these age groups are engaged in its primary activity, the individual members are physically isolated from people of other generations, with little interaction across age barriers except at the nuclear family level.

 Distinguishing generation gaps

 There are several ways to make distinctions between generations.
-For example, names are given to major groups (Silent Generation, Baby boomers, Generation X, Millennials, Generation Z, and Generation Alpha) and each generation sets its own trends and has its own cultural impact.
+For example, names are given to major groups (Silent Generation, baby boomers, Generation X, millennials, Generation Z, Generation Alpha, and Generation Beta) and each generation sets its own trends and has its own cultural impact.

 Language use

 It can be distinguished by the differences in their language use.
 The generation gap has created a parallel gap in language that can be difficult to communicate across.
-This issue is one visible throughout society, creating complications within a day to day communication at home, in the workplace, and within schools.
+This issue is one visible throughout society, creating complications within day-to-day communication at home, in the workplace, and in schools.
 As new generations seek to define themselves as something apart from the old, they adopt new lingo and slang, allowing a generation to create a sense of division from the previous one.
 This is a visible gap between generations we see every day.
 "Man's most important symbol is his language and through this language, he defines his reality."
+Generation Alpha for reference have a very extensive list of slangs which might not make any sense to other generations.